driessenslucas/researchproject/Updated_Thesis.md

 \end{minipage}
 \end{figure}

-**Commentary**: The reward history graphs illustrate that DDQN and DQN exhibit more consistent and stable reward acquisition over time.
-AC and PPO show higher variability, indicating less stable learning processes.
-Q-agent, while stable, accumulates rewards at a slower rate compared to DDQN and DQN.
+**Commentary**: The reward history graphs offer insights into the learning stability and efficiency of each algorithm.
+DDQN and DQN display steady and consistent increases in reward accumulation, indicating stable and reliable learning processes.
+In contrast, AC and PPO exhibit significant fluctuations in reward history, reflecting instability and inconsistency in their learning curves.
+This variability suggests these algorithms encounter challenges in maintaining a steady learning trajectory.
+Q-agent, although stable, shows a slower rate of reward accumulation, indicating a more gradual and less efficient learning process compared to DDQN and DQN.
+Overall, DDQN and DQN stand out for their consistent and effective reward acquisition, while AC, PPO, and Q-agent highlight areas for potential improvement in learning stability and efficiency.

 **4. Mean Squared Error (MSE) Over Time**